 Easy To Install:

 Ecodrain V1000 heat exchangers are easy to install.
 Each unit is shipped with two flexible couplings designed to connect the heat exchanger copper drain line to plastic drain piping.
 The cold water connections are 3/4" female solder fittings and can be soldered directly to 3/4" copper tubing without any additional connectors.
 When connecting to PEX, PEX fittings can be soldered to the cold water connections on the ecodrain.
-For more information, download our installation guide here.
+For more information, watch our installation video below or download our installation guide here.

 |Model||Diameter||Length||Efficiency||Heat Recovery||Pressure Loss||Mass||Layout Drawing|